Helium-Labs/Zorkin/README.md

 # Zorkin: Using ZKLogin by Sui on Algorand through Bridging

-**NOTE: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.
+**Note: I am currently engaged in developing this into an MVP and potentially into production as quickly as possible.
 I may patent this technique if it turns out to be patentable.**

 <p align="center">
   <img src="./Logo.png" alt="Logo" height="200">